nf-core/oncoanalyser/docs/usage.md

 > [!NOTE]
 > Inputs with the `bam` filetype will be processed by MarkDups as required by hmftools.
 Where an input BAM has already
-> been processed by MarkDups, you can avoid needless reprocessing by setting `bam_markdups` as the filetype instead.
+> been processed by [HMF mark duplicates](https://github.com/hartwigmedical/hmftools/blob/master/mark-dups/README.md), you can avoid needless reprocessing by setting `bam_markdups` as the filetype instead.
 >
 > Please note there are important requirements around the use of BAMs, see the warning above in the
 > [Introduction](#introduction).